polcak/jsrestrictor/docs/blogarticles/crawling_results.md

 211 843 homepages of websites from the Tranco list were successfully visited in both modes - with and without uBlock Origin.
 More than 4 000 000 000 JS calls were intercepted and stored into 5 000 [SQLite databases](https://nextcloud.fit.vutbr.cz/s/XKm3PCZnr2xkPH9) that have a total size of over 880 GB.

-The answers to the required questions about using the JavaScript API on websites are given in the following subsections.
-The first 10 result lines for each section are usually listed.
+Let us focus on the answers to the research questions on JavaScript API calls made by the websites.
+This blog post usually lists only 10 result lines for each experiment.
 Complete tables with all rows can be found in the [results stored on the server](https://nextcloud.fit.vutbr.cz/s/xDfSAe3Nx7iFSm4).

 The meaning of the table columns:
 * Endpoint = a function or a property provided by a web browser.